Chong-Sik Lee: Korean War

 His family escaped to Seoul in South Korea in 1950.
 Around the outbreak of the Korean War, he began training to join the National Defense Corps (which later became involved in the National Defense Corps incident).
 Between 1951 and 1953, he worked in the Advanced Allied Translator and Interpreter Section (ADVATIS) as a translator.
 Around this time, he interrogated Chinese prisoners of war.

 Lee had never graduated from middle school, but independently searched for learning opportunities constantly.
 During the war, he took classes at Shinheung College and Kyung Hee University.
 He was never able to graduate from either school, although Kyung Hee eventually awarded him an honorary bachelor's degree in October 2014.
-He later claimed that they had first offered him an honorary doctorate, which he declined it, as he already had a doctorate.
+He later claimed that they had first offered him an honorary doctorate, which he declined, as he already had a doctorate.
 Instead, he asked for the degree that he had originally wanted.

 Lee also had an early talent for languages.
 He learned Chinese and Japanese while doing odd jobs.
 When the Korean War broke out in June 1950, he picked up English through a mixture of practice and independent study.
 He improved his writing and grammar by writing diaries in English and asking American soldiers for help in revising his writing.
 He later wrote an article about his method for learning other languages well in 1995.

 His intelligence and discipline was noticed by the Americans.
 After the war died down, he was allowed to go to the United States in January 1954 to study.